ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 case <T, S> let .double(a as T, b as T), let .tuple(a as T, b as S):
 ```

 By writing `value as T`, the actual type of `T` is inferred as type of `value` .
 All type parameters must be uniquely inferred in each pattern.
-About this expression, another discussion is held in [Type parameters specifiers](#Type-parameters-specifiers).
+About this expression `value as T`, another discussion is held in [Type parameters specifiers](#Type-parameters-specifiers).

 ```Swift
 //OK